QL-Win/QuickLook/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Create a report to help us improve
-about: Please follow this templete or your issue will be closed
+about: Please follow this template or your issue will be closed

 ---